 This exhibition will also introduce the artist’s newest hybrid film installation, Mixing Dusts.
 As artist-in-residence at the de Young Museum, Mukherjee recorded pairs of participants rolling on the ground while hugging.
 This action, both difficult and intimate, describes movement and love in an unsteady world.
 This footage, animated atop fragments of shifting groundcover, portrays expressions of love made incongruous by an underlying sense of apocalypse and uncertainty.

 In order to capture the feeling of being a multi-racial artist in a precarious environment, Mukherjee collaborated with the Bureau of Linguistic Reality to coin the term, “Shadowtime”.
 “Shadowtime” conveys “the feeling of living simultaneously in two distinctly different time scales.”
 An additional definition is “the acute consciousness of the possibility that the near future will be drastically different than the present.”
 “Shadowtime” becomes a noun about unknowing.
 It expresses the cognitive dissonance of equally possible yet divergent futures.
 Layering images of natural disasters and exodus the artist personalizes incomprehensible fear with undeniable notions of hope and love.

-This exhibition is complemented by two public programs including an artist conversation lead by Anne Ellegood, Senior Curator, The Hammer Museum at the University of California, Los Angeles.
+This exhibition is complemented by two public programs including an artist conversation lead by with Saisha Grayson, Ph.D. candidate, The Graduate Center-CUNY, and former Assistant Curator at the Elizabeth A. Sackler Center for Feminist Art at the Brooklyn Museum.
 The exhibition closing reception features Now not Now, a newly commissioned dance performance by Hope Mohr Dance.
 Inspired by physical movement, Mukherjee invited Hope Mohr Dance to create and premiere a new movement-based performance for three people, inspired by and based on the Shadowtime exhibition.